xui1999/How-to-install-bootstrap-on-Rails-8-using-esbuild/README.md

-# How to install bootstrap 8 using esbuild
+# How to install bootstrap on Rails 8 using esbuild

 Do not use Importmaps — It will not bring Popper files.